What is a Partnership in the US

-If you have been curious about the feasibility of U.S. companies engaging in business activities in Canada, rest assured that it is indeed possible.
+If you have been curious about the feasibility of American companies in Canada engaging in business activities in Canada, rest assured that it is indeed possible.
 However, it is crucial to understand and adhere to the various implications and regulations that every foreign company must comply with when operating in a foreign jurisdiction.

 This article will address the overview topics any American company should know about Canada to operate a successful and long-lasting business.
 It is highly recommended to seek guidance from local legal professionals or certified public accountants for personalized advice.